Habibullah-Hisam/Amazon-Clone-JS-Project/README.md

 ## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+Contributions are absolutely not welcome!
+Because it's my personal project of my learning journey.